Happy New Year 2012

 Nakai explained in her presentation about the history of the Asahi Shinbun Typeface and showed many photos of the workplace to make the typeface.
 In the earliest time, Asahi bought typefaces from some Japanese type foundries such as Tsukiji Katsuji or Motoya Matrice, but after the WWII, as the amount of the publish was getting increase, Asahi decided to make an original exclusive typeface.

-One of the interesting background stories in the design history was why they started making vertical compressed letters, now is known as a newspaper style typeface in Japan.
-As the possibilities going to World War II were getting higher, paper supply and quality went worse.
-Asahi decided to reduce the amount of the page per an issue and they made a small typeface, 6.286pt, to have an equivalent information.
+One of the interesting background stories in the design history was why they started making vertical compressed letters, now is known as a newspaper typical typeface style in Japan.
+As a possibility going to World War II were getting higher, paper supply and quality went worse.
+Asahi decided to reduce the amount of the pages per an issue and they made a small typeface, 6.286pt, to keep an equivalent information.
 But the complaint that the typeface looks too small arose not only inside the company but also from the readers, besides that, the government also required that the newspaper letters should be lager to protect the readers eyes.
 To solve this problem, the staff considered that the letters should be as large as possible without changing the amount of the information.
 Unlike Latin language newspapers, Japanese newspapers set text vertically.
 The staffs came up with the only solution to make the letters larger without changing the text length must be expanding letters horizontally.
 Considering that the eyes of the human being are on the face horizontally, an expanded typeface could have readability for readers.
 Since the Asahi Shinbun started using newspaper style expanded typeface, the rest companies followed to use it, and now vertical compressed Mincho style is regarded as a Newspaper style typeface.

 Left: Draft drawing of Mincho style.
 Right: Draft drawing of Mincho Titling style.